 There will soon be a page on here dedicated to making ground meat jerky (How to Make Ground Beef Jerky); but in the meantime I thought I would share a great, quick, and easy recipe that you can whip up anytime.

 When making ground beef jerky, liquid ingredients have to be kept to a minimum.
-I did add a tiny amount of soy sauce and worcestershire sauce to round out the taste of this jerky, but most ground jerky recipes will have 1oz of liquid ingredients per 1lb of meat.
-(1oz of liquid ingredients = 2 tbsp)
+I did add a tiny amount of soy sauce and worcestershire sauce to round out the taste of this jerky, but most ground jerky recipes will have 2oz of liquid ingredients per 1lb of meat.
+(2oz of liquid ingredients = ¼ cup)

 Shoot strips of jerky onto your dehydrator trays or on baking sheets if using an oven.

-For more in depth directions on how to dry your beef jerky, visit my page Jerky Making Methods or click on the pictures below.
+For more in depth directions on how to dry your beef jerky, click on the pictures below.

 - In a bowl, combine the 1lb of ground beef with the other ingredients